art-in/microcosm/docs/gotchas/svg.md

 ---

-6. No good way of animating lines (movement along the line from its start to tail):
+6. No good way of animating lines (movement along the line from start to tail):

     - animate gradient of line `fill`